ace-racer/KE5107_LeagueofLegends/README.md

 ### Kindly note
 5. Please do not commit anything to the master branch.
 This is the sacred branch where we consolidate our code after the discussion!

+## Description of files

+1. LeagueofLegends Discovery.Rmd - contains all scripts to perform discovery on the raw dataset
+2. Process.Rmd - contains all scripts to perform data processing and create more columns from the existing ones.
+This generates a processed file as output.
+3. Processed Data Discovery.Rmd - Contains all scripts to do additional discovery on the processed data.
+Note that this should use the processed file as input.